Unjeong station

 Unjeong station is a railway station on the Gyeongui–Jungang Line in Paju, Gyeonggi-do, South Korea.

 This station is located in Unjeong District, and the administrative district is Unjeong 4-dong.
 It is a separate station from GTX-A Unjeong Jungang station, located on the opposite side in Dongpae-dong (Unjeong 6-dong), and Unjeong Jungang station is located in the direction of Gyoha District.

+Unjeong Station and Unjeong Central Station are different stations, so you should not be confused.